Directed by Bruce Seth Green

 - Expository Hairstyle Change: Buffy's hair is all curly in Xander's dream, a clue that it's not the real Buffy.
 This trope continues throughout the series, where Buffy will often adopt curly hair in episodes where she's Not Herself.

-- Flashback Echo: Xander flashbacks to the dream of himself as a rock star when he thinks he's scored with the new teacher.
+- Flashback Cut: Xander flashbacks to the dream of himself as a rock star when he thinks he's scored with the new teacher.

 - Gender-Inverted Trope: Buffy and Willow rescuing the boys from Virgin Sacrifice.